system-er/YaGoSl/README.md

 # YaGoSl - Yet another Godot Squirrel

 integrates the Squirrel scripting language into Godot. edit your nut-files with the editor of your choice
-(for example i use Visual Code for Windows - there are extensions for squirrelcode...)
+(for example i use Visual Studio Code for Windows - for VSCode exist extensions for squirrelcode...)
 and type the name of the .nut-file in the godotsquirrel-node in inspector.

 godotsquirrel is a new node for godot that inherits from Node.